Planning for Emergencies

 An emergency fund keeps you prepared for unplanned expenses, whether they are the result of a slow sales period or an unplanned event.
 Having an insurance policy for your business may cover your expenses and lost revenue in the event of a natural disaster, pandemic, or other unexpected event, but having cash reserves can help keep your business running.

-Do to the uncertainty around coronarvirus (COVID-19) pandemic, many Americans are facing challenging times trying to prepare their households to whether this crisis.
+Due to the uncertainty around coronarvirus (COVID-19) pandemic, many Americans are facing challenging times trying to prepare their households to whether this crisis.
 To weather these unpredictable costs, build and maintain an emergency fund with three to six months’ worth of expenses that you can use for payroll, rent and other operational costs.

 Starting your emergency fund